 Summer is here, and the kids love nothing more than splashing in the pool and having water fights.
 Understandably, the issue of swimming pool safety can be a little fraught.
-If you are toying with the idea of purchasing an over ground pool this summer, for your family, but you are worried about the potential safety hazards associated with such a purchase, then you need not look any further.
+If you are toying with the idea of purchasing an overground pool this summer, for your family, but you are worried about the potential safety hazards associated with such a purchase, then you need not look any further.
 This guide will give you the lowdown on children and swimming pool safety.

 Let’s be honest, swimming pools are awesome.
 It is not only the kids who love nothing more than splashing around in the pool; us adults love to, too!
 Swimming pool safety is important, but having fun is the name of the game.
 While many of us dream of having a luxurious swimming pool, built into an annex of our homes, it is not always financially viable to do so.
-By investing in a fantastic above ground pool, you are getting the best of both worlds.
+By investing in a fantastic above-ground pool, you are getting the best of both worlds.

-Swimming pool safety is usually at the forefront of every parent’s mind when they are looking at investing in a new pool for the kids.
+Swimming pool safety is usually at the forefront of every parent’s mind when they are looking at investing in a new pool for their kids.
 Safety should come first, but if you establish ground rules with your kids, and with your significant other, everyone can enjoy splashing around in a safe way.

 Pool Safety 101